-Publication Decisions: The managing editor, in consultation as needed with the editors and editorial advisory committee, shall prescreen all submissions to establish that they meet submission guidelines, fit the current needs of the journal, and represent original work.
+- Publication Process and Decisions: The managing editor, in consultation as needed with the editors and editorial advisory committee, shall prescreen all submissions to establish that they meet the submission guidelines and represent original work.
+Submitted research article and essay manuscripts that pass the prescreen stage will undergo peer review by subject matter experts.
+Roundtable essays, special essays, series essays, and book reviews are by the invitation of the journal and not subject to the peer-review process.
 The managing editor shall request or accept changes to the manuscript based on the peer-review process as well as on advice from the editors, editorial advisory committee, and editorial board.
-Guided by the editors and the review process, the managing editor and publisher shall be responsible for deciding which manuscripts submitted to the journal should be published and for conveying publication decisions to authors.

-- Review of Articles: Manuscripts that pass the prescreen stage shall be submitted to a double-blind peer-review process.
+Guided by the editors and the review process, the managing editor and publisher shall be responsible for deciding which manuscripts should be published and for conveying publication decisions to authors.
+For accepted submissions, the managing editor will continue to work with the author through the editing, editing review, and publication process. - Review of Articles: Manuscripts that pass the prescreen stage shall be submitted to a double-blind peer-review process.
 Reviewers shall provide substantive comments on the manuscript and make one of the following decisions: publish, publish with revision, revise and resubmit, or reject.
-Reviewer identities shall be kept confidential. - Fair Play: The editors, managing editor, and editorial advisory committee shall ensure that all manuscripts received are reviewed only on their intellectual merit and without regard to the race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors or their home institutions. - Confidentiality: Editors must ensure that information in submissions is kept confidential, and shared only with the corresponding author, reviewers, potential reviewers, editorial advisers, and the publisher, as appropriate. - Disclosure and Conflicts of Interest: Editors must not use unpublished materials under consideration in their own research or in a submitted article without the consent of the author.
+Reviewer identities shall be kept confidential.
+The journal shall endeavor to conduct the prescreen and review processes in a timely way. - Fair Play: The editorial team and the publisher shall ensure that all manuscripts received are reviewed on their intellectual merit and without regard to the race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy. - Confidentiality: The editorial team must ensure that information in submissions is kept confidential, and shared only with the corresponding author, reviewers, potential reviewers, editorial advisers, and the publisher, as appropriate. - Disclosure and Conflicts of Interest: Editor team members must not use unpublished materials under consideration in their own research or in a submitted article without author consent.
 Editors must also disclose any potential conflicts of interest before beginning the review process and should not agree to review manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships with authors or institutions connected to the papers.